intuitem/ciso-assistant-community/README.md

 # You can define the email of the first superuser, useful for automation
 export CISO_SUPERUSER_EMAIL=<XXX>

 # By default, Django secret key is generated randomly at each start of CISO Assistant.
 This is convenient for quick test,
 # but not recommended for production, as it can break the sessions (see
 # this [topic](https://stackoverflow.com/questions/15170637/effects-of-changing-djangos-secret-key) for more information).
 # To set a fixed secret key, use the environment variable DJANGO_SECRET_KEY.
 export DJANGO_SECRET_KEY=...

+# Logging configuration
+export LOG_LEVEL=INFO # optional, default value is INFO.
+Available options: DEBUG, INFO, WARNING, ERROR, CRITICAL export LOG_OUTPUTS=console,json # optional, default value is console,json.
+Available options: console, json, flat export JSON_LOG_FILE=logs/json.log # optional, default value is logs/json.log.
+Path to the JSON log file export FLAT_LOG_FILE=logs/flat.log # optional, default value is logs/flat.log Path to the flat log file
 ```

 3. Choose the tool of your choice, either python-venv or virtualenv.
 For example: